(future technology trends and predictions)

 in what the future holds.

-Futuristic cars may be hydrogen, battery electric, hybrid,
+Futuristic cars may be hydrogen, battery electric, bio-fuel,

-animation program).
-Fuel cell vehicles are a tempestuous
+Fuel cell vehicles are a tempestuous topic right now,

 Future weapons are also of great interest to many (think